megankale/HackerRank/README.md

 Function Description</br>
 It should return an array of integers representing the number of sticks before each cut operation is performed. cutTheSticks has the following parameter(s):arr: an array of integers representing the length of each stick

+<b> Non Divisible Subset </b>

+Given a set of distinct integers, print the size of a maximal subset of S where the sum of any 2 numbers in S' is not evenly divisible by k.

+Function Description</br>
+It should return an integer representing the length of the longest subset of  meeting the criteria. nonDivisibleSubset has the following parameter(s):
+S: an array of integers
+k: an integer